Physicians Realty Trust (DOC) Stock: Evaluating the Market Performance

 Sponsored

-Physicians Realty Trust (DOC) has experienced a -4.37% fall in stock performance for the past week, with a -3.69% drop in the past month, and a 2.84% rise in the past quarter.
-The volatility ratio for the week is 2.90%, and the volatility levels for the past 30 days are at 2.10% for DOC.
-The simple moving average for the last 20 days is -4.97% for DOC stock, with a simple moving average of -7.37% for the last 200 days.
+DOC’s stock has fallen by -3.20% in the past week, with a monthly drop of -5.78% and a quarterly rise of 3.42%.
+The volatility ratio for the week is 3.08% while the volatility levels for the last 30 days are 2.32% for Physicians Realty Trust The simple moving average for the last 20 days is -4.53% for DOC stock, with a simple moving average of -7.29% for the last 200 days.

 Analysts’ Opinion of DOC